 For more information about the usage of the User Experience Dashboard, see the User Experience Analytics article.

 Granular bandwidth and latency-related metrics that compose Session Responsiveness of your Cloud environment are now available in Citrix Analytics for Performance.

 The Factors Timeline pivot is added in the Session Distribution section of the Sessions self-service view under the Session Responsiveness category.
 This pivot helps analyze sessions based on Poor Output Bandwidth Usage, Poor Network Latency, and Poor ICARTT.

-The following bandwidth and network latency metrics are available in the tabular view when you expand the selected session row in the Sessions self-service view.
+The following bandwidth and network latency metrics are available on the tabular view when you expand the selected session row on the Sessions self-service view.

 - P95 values of the bandwidth metrics - Input Bandwidth Consumed, Output Bandwidth Available, Output Bandwidth Used,

 - Percentage value of Output Bandwidth Utilization, and